open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

   [monotonic](https://en.wikipedia.org/wiki/Monotonic_function).
 In the case of metrics, this usually means the sum is always increasing.
 - A set of data points, each containing:
-  - A different set of Attribute name-value pairs.
+  - An independent set of Attribute name-value pairs.
   - A time window (start, end) time for which the Sum was calculated.

 The aggregation temporality is used to understand the context in which the sum